rub3n2000/parcelreactprojectbuilder/README.md

 works like cra, filling out the template for you with one command.

+**Express backends are in js while frontends in ts.
+Feel free to change that.**
+Personally my backends are usually quite simple, and my main use of typescript, is being able to know what I will receive from the api, as the api defines the models, with explicit typing for mongoose.
+As well as knowing what I am receiving in my props.

 ## Install instructions
         npm install -g parcelreacttstemplateinstaller or